swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 ## Effect on ABI stability

-The ABI comprises all aspects of how code is generated for the language and how that code interacts with the Swift runtime library.
+The ABI comprises all aspects of how code is generated for the language, how that code interacts with other code that has been compiled separately, and how that code interacts with the Swift runtime library.
 It includes the basic rules of the language ABI, such as calling conventions, the layout of data types, and the behavior of dynamic features in the language like reflection, dynamic dispatch, and dynamic casting.
 It also includes applications of those basic rules to ABI-exposed declarations, such as the `public` functions and types of ABI-stable libraries like the Swift standard library.

 Many language proposals have no direct impact on the ABI.
 For example, a proposal to add the `typealias` declaration to Swift